thinkjs/www.thinkjs.org/view/en/doc/2.1/question.md

 {% extends "../layout.html" %} //parent level layout.html file
 ```

-### How to allow Action call in cli only
+### To Allow Action Calls Only In CLI

-Action can be excuted by user request or cli call.
-You can use `isCli` to judge when you want to allow Action call in cli only:
+Action can be excuted by user requests or CLI calls.
+You can use `isCli` to judge when you want to allow Action call in CLI only:

 ```js
 export default class extends think.controller.base {